alzzyz/WEBLAB/README.md

 ## Front-End

-Run 'ng serve' in /tech-radar to start the web-server.
+Run `ng serve` in /tech-radar to start the web-server.
 You can customize the port and host-adress in the .env file

 ## Backend